 o Assisting in practical relief efforts to fight hunger, provide safe drinking water, sponsor needy children, support micro-economics in developing countries, respond to man-made and natural disasters

-o Supporting our regional Nazarene institution of higher learning, Trevecca Nazarene University in Nashville, TN, our Nazarene Theological Seminary in Kansas City, MO and our Nazarene Bible College in Colorado Springs, CO.
+o Supporting our regional Nazarene institutions of higher learning, Trevecca Nazarene University in Nashville, TN, our Nazarene Theological Seminary in Kansas City, MO and our Nazarene Bible College in Colorado Springs, CO.

 o Whether it is knitting hats for earthquake victims, or packing up baskets for the local battered women’s shelter, or offering practical assistance to needs that arise in the local church body, Lakeviewers, as you can see, are a very giving and generous group of Christians.
 We take to heart Christ’s commission to minister “unto the least of these, [His] brethren”, and thereby minister to Him.

-Meanwhile Lakeviewers participated in traditional seasonal activities like Wednesday Night Coffee Houses, featuring hot beverages, finger foods and lively spiritual conversation.
+Meanwhile Lakeviewers participate in traditional seasonal activities like Wednesday Night Coffee Houses, featuring hot beverages, finger foods and lively spiritual conversation.
 She also offers:

 · an annual Easter Egg Hunt